-Whether you choose a self-drive adventure, a guided private trip, or a multi-day tour from Reykjavík, there are a few different ways you can experience your 5 days in Iceland.
-Read on for the best itinerary ideas to consider for your getaway.
+Planning a self-drive adventure, a guided private trip, or a multi-day tour from Reykjavík?
+Whatever your travel style, there are several ways to curate an Iceland itinerary for 5 days that’ll suit your interests.
+Read on for the best Iceland itinerary ideas to consider for your getaway.

-Exploring the south coast of Iceland gives you the chance to see many of the spellbinding sights that make Iceland so iconic.
-Along the south coast, you could marvel at black sand beaches, Jökulsárlón glacier lagoon, Skógafoss waterfall, and the historic town of Vík.
+Exploring the South Coast gives you the chance to see many of the spellbinding sights that make Iceland so iconic.
+Along the South Coast, you could visit black sand beaches, Jökulsárlón Glacier Lagoon, Skógafoss Waterfall, and the town of Vík.

 - Check out more options for Iceland self-drive tours.